swaptacular/swpt_stomp/swpt-stomp.rst

 Overview
 ========

-This document specifies how Swaptacular nodes use a subset of the STOMP 1.2 protocol, to interoperably send Swaptacular Messaging Protocol messages from one peer node to another.
+This document specifies how Swaptacular nodes can use a subset of the STOMP 1.2 protocol, to interoperably send Swaptacular Messaging Protocol messages from one peer node to another.

 **Note:** The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this